Frequently Asked Questions

 What is your refund and return policy?

 During the course of the program, you can pause your payments whenever you want (and therefore your access), or cancel your subscription completely at any time and not be charged again.
 As such, there are no refunds available for this part of the program after the first 30 days have passed.
 You can read the full terms for this part of the program here.

 Get your free sample pack now!

-Sign up below - there's no obligation whatsoever and you can unsubscribe at any time.
+Sign up below to see what the program and the sessions look like - you can unsubscribe at any time.